ʻŌʻōkala, Hawaii

 The community was in the news after the Hawaii Department of Health warned that the gulch near the community had contaminated water.
 This was the result of waste from a nearby dairy draining into the water.
 More recently the company, Big Island Dairy, has agreed to cease operations, to pay a fine and to remediate environmental concerns to prevent future waste water releases into nearby gulches by June 2019.
+In 2021 a Hawaiian couple bought assets from the shutdown dairy, with hopes of supporting sustainable agriculture.